Aung San Suu Kyi: 2012 by-elections

 In December 2011, there was speculation that Aung San Suu Kyi would run in the 2012 national by-elections to fill vacant seats.
 On 18 January 2012, Aung San Suu Kyi formally registered to contest a Pyithu Hluttaw (lower house) seat in the Kawhmu Township constituency in special parliamentary elections to be held on 1 April 2012.
 The seat was previously held by Soe Tint, who vacated it after being appointed Construction Deputy Minister, in the 2010 election.
 She ran against Union Solidarity and Development Party candidate Soe Min, a retired army physician and native of Twante Township.

 On 3 March 2012, at a large campaign rally in Mandalay, Aung San Suu Kyi unexpectedly left after 15 minutes, because of exhaustion and airsickness.

 In an official campaign speech broadcast on Burmese state television's MRTV on 14 March 2012, Aung San Suu Kyi publicly campaigned for reform of the 2008 Constitution, removal of restrictive laws, more adequate protections for people's democratic rights, and establishment of an independent judiciary.
 The speech was leaked online a day before it was broadcast.
 A paragraph in the speech, focusing on the Tatmadaw's repression by means of law, was censored by authorities.

-Aung San Suu Suu Kyi also called for international media to monitor the by-elections, while publicly pointing out irregularities in official voter lists, which include deceased individuals and exclude other eligible voters in the contested constituencies.
+Aung San Suu Kyi also called for international media to monitor the by-elections, while publicly pointing out irregularities in official voter lists, which include deceased individuals and exclude other eligible voters in the contested constituencies.
 On 21 March 2012, Aung San Suu Kyi was quoted as saying "Fraud and rule violations are continuing and we can even say they are increasing."

 When asked whether she would assume a ministerial post if given the opportunity, she said the following: